jmal98/sqs-exporter/README.md

 * Credentials delivered through the Amazon EC2 container service if AWS_CONTAINER_CREDENTIALS_RELATIVE_URI" environment variable is set and security manager has permission to access the variable,
 * Instance profile credentials delivered through the Amazon EC2 metadata service if running within AWS

+The AWS region can be specified using the AWS_REGION environment variable

 ### Docker Image